 - Ice pack or hot pack application

-Your physical therapist will decide whether to use and ice pack or a hot pack on your shoulder injury.
-In general, ice pack application is used when swelling is present.
+Your physical therapist will decide whether to use an ice pack or a hot pack on your shoulder injury.
+In general, ice pack application is used when swelling or inflammation is present.
 Ice helps decrease your swelling and relieve your pain.

 A hot pack may be used when swelling has subsided or before performing stretching exercises.

 - Shoulder Stretching Exercises

 Your therapist will teach you self-stretching exercises, which he or she will advise you to continue doing when you get home.
 Stretching can help decrease your joint and muscle stiffness if present.

 Pain can sometimes lead shoulder muscle weakness.
 Because of pain, you may not want to move your shoulder that can lead to weakness.

 Your physical therapist will teach you exercises to improve your shoulder muscle strength and improve blood flow to your shoulder, thereby, encouraging faster healing.

 Your PT will guide you on how to effectively perform the exercises, either with or without weights.
 As your muscle strength improves, the weight load or repetitions will be gradually increased.